 ART + SOUL

 Mandy is a true daughter of the South, raised in rural Georgia with pencils in hand as early as her mama can remember.
-She moved to the Georgia Coast after graduating from Georgia Southern University, and has spent 15 years in vocational ministry before becoming a professional artist.
+She moved to the Georgia Coast after graduating from Georgia Southern University in 2001, and spent 15 years in vocational ministry before becoming a professional artist.

 She now lives in Brunswick Georgia with her husband and two beautiful daughters.
 She’s a member of the Glynn Art Association, Jekyll Island Art Association, and has a private studio downtown at the Brunswick Stewdio.
 You can find her work in multiple local venues and exhibits.